vlait/2.11BSD-swreg-ioctl/README.md

 ( https://github.com/Spritetm/esppdp ) to allow it to interact with the physical world easier.
 experiments below have nothing to do with the esppdp yet , still trying to figure out how to interact with BLE and the 240x240 display on board the one i'm using...
+decided not to use the display as console as i'm way past the age i could make out the 4x8 text on a 3x3cm display.

 a block device with dma maybe the way to go for bitmapped display...
 and perhaps a character device for same to allow hardware accelerated functions..